BC Healthy Communities

 35 hours per week (1.0 FTE)

-- Providing content expertise to support community focus areas (i.e. healthy built environments, food security, active transportation, social connectedness, health and climate change, age-friendly planning, housing, etc.);
+- Providing content expertise to support communities to advance strategies and initiatives to create healthier conditions/environments for aging population (i.e. includes areas such as healthy built environments, food security, active transportation, social connectedness, housing, etc.);

 - Connecting directly with communities to assess where they are at – helping to determine what types of issues they are facing and how we can support their work;